Yoast/developer/docs/features/indexables/functional-specification.md

 Yoast SEO's "Indexables" framework provides an abstraction layer for interacting with post metadata relating to SEO.

 ## A page-centric model of the web
 A large part of what our software does is store, manage, and evaluate information relating to _pages_.
-We also provide controls which act at _template level_ or _site level_, but these are still just bundles of _pages_.
-And each of these pages have a unique _URL_.
+Each of these pages has a unique _URL_.

-This mental model is in line with how most search engines and systems think about the web.
-We're interested in (the content of) pages, and we can build a _map_ of those pages based on their URLs.
+This is how most search engines and systems 'think' about the web.
+They build a _map_ of all the pages they know about, based on their URLs.
+We do the same thing.
 When we have that map, we can easily check, update, and manage information about a given page.

 On the surface, this seems like a straightforward concept.
 But words like 'page' have hidden complexity and nuance - especially in the context of WordPress.